jinjiaKarl/ID2201_Distributed_Systems_Basic/groupy/README.md

 In the foreach, we have sequential executions of sending messages and receving acks.
 This significantly slows down the process of broadcasting.

+If the slave dies, we need to update the view.
+If not, the leader will resend msg to the died slave constantly.
+So, the leader also needs to monitor all slave processes.
+Or the leader tries a few times to send msg to the slave, if failed, update the view.

 ```bash
 1> W1 = test:more(5, gms4, 1000).

 ```
+Reliable broadcast: If any alive node receives, all alive nodes will receive.

+Instead of using ack, once one slave receives the msg, it will broadcast to all slaves.
+To prevent infinite loop, we can use seq number to filter old msgs.